 Sulfation is when lead sulfate crystals build up on the battery.
 This is quite common and almost inevitable, but you can slow the process with proper maintenance.

 Mostly, sulfation results from overcharging, undercharging, or storing it above 75 degrees Fahrenheit.
 Sulfation can reduce the RV battery’s capacity and cause it to keep dying.

-This sounds like your battery has a parasite — and it does.
+This sounds like your RV house battery has a parasite — and it does.
 Parasitic loads are systems that draw on your RV’s battery when not needed.

 You can’t completely avoid this, but you can eliminate the systems that drain power by using a digital multimeter.
 Use the device after turning off the ignition.
 Then determine what items are drawing power.